Randonee/ObjcToHaxeExtern/readme.md

-Converts objective c class header files to haxe class externs
+Converts Apple objective c class header files to haxe class externs.
+This app was created to convert apple header files into haxe externs used by https://github.com/ralcr/haxe-objective-c-target

 Usage